rfitak/Circular_Biology/README.md

 [An example Powerpoint lecture on magnetoreception can be downloaded here](./Sensory_Biology_7-31-2017.pptx)

 ## Citation and Licensing
-Please cite our paper [insert citation] in any publications using this activity.
+Please cite our paper in any publications using this activity.
+Fitak, R. R., Caves, E. M. & Johnsen, S. (2018).
+Orientation in pill bugs: an interdisciplinary activity to engage students in concepts of biology, physics & circular statistics. *The American Biology Teacher*, **80**(8), 608-618. doi: 10.1525/abt.2018.80.08.608
 All materials presented here are licensed using GNU General Public License v2.0.
 The full license information is detailed at the link below.

 [LICENSE](./LICENSE)